wxzzgs/Methampton.exe/README.md

 # Methampton.exe
 another ransomware

+Note from Ocean = We have removed this due to a law that says "You can go to jail for leaking IP."
+Sunset on 7/2/2025 GoodBye

 some one sent you this and you ran it? heres out to stop the ransomware from infecting you

 🛑 1.
 Don’t open or run the file